mkinteh2012-glitch/Blueprint_DevBoard01/README.md

 # Blueprint_DevBoard01
-This is my devboard following the tutorial for hackclub's blueprint program and also because I want to go to prototype You may be wondering why I made this is because:
+This is my devboard following the tutorial for hackclub's blueprint program and also because I want to go to prototype, you may be wondering why I made this is because:
 1. I need a Rasberry Pi Pico and this is the same thing as one
 2. I want to customize it
 3. I want to to to Prototype seems fun